hydraulic-software/conveyor/guidebook/docs/tutorial/8-explore-the-integration.md

 ```

 1. You can import JDKs by major version, major/minor version, and by naming a specific distribution.
-2. This included file contains a single line, which runs Maven, tells it to print out the classpath and assigns the result to the `app.inputs` key: `include "#!=app.inputs mvn -q dependency:build-classpath -Dmdep.outputFile=/dev/stdout -Dmdep.pathSeparator=${line.separator}"`.
+2. This included file contains a single line, which runs Maven, tells it to print out the classpath and assigns the result to the `app.inputs` key: `include "#!=app.inputs[] mvn -q dependency:build-classpath -Dmdep.outputFile=/dev/stdout -Dmdep.pathSeparator=${line.separator}"`.
+In future this file will be updated to trigger a higher quality Maven import.
 3. The `fsname` is what's used for names on Linux e.g. in the `bin` directory, for directories under `lib`.
 In fact when specified the vendor is also used, and the program will be called `global-megacorp-my-program` unless the `long-fsname` key is overridden.
 4. You may not need to set this if the display name of your project is trivially derivable from the fsname.
 The default here would be `My Program`.
 5. This is optional.
 It'll be prefixed to the display name and used as a directory name  in various places; skip it if you don't work for an organization.